-Before using Insugen-30/70 Refil®cartridge - Check the label to make sure it is the right type of insulin.

-Remove the cartridge from the blister pack by pushing through the foil side of the packaging. - Do check the cartridge, including the plunger stopper.
-Do not use it if any damage is seen or if there is a gap between the plunger and the label band. - Appearance of air bubble is a normal phenomenon, vigorous shaking immediately before the dose is administered may also result in the formation of air bubbles which could cause dosage errors; in that case tap the container gently with your finger.
-A small air bubble may remain in the cartridge after taping; this small air bubble will not affect your dose. - If your INSUPen EZ® and INSUPen Pro® with the cartridge inside is in cold storage, take it out 1 to 2 - hours before you inject to allow it to warm up.
-Cold insulin is more painful to inject. - Detailed instruction accompanying the INSUPen EZ® must be followed.
-Use a medicinal swab to disinfect the rubber membrane - To prevent contamination always use a new pen needle for each injection.

-Do not use Insugen-30/70 Refil®cartridge
+Before using Insugen-R Refil® cartridge - Check the label to make sure it is the right type of insulin. - Remove the cartridge from the blisterpack by pushing through the foil side of the packaging - Do check the cartridge, including the plunger stopper.
+Do not use it if any damage is seen or if there is a gap between the plunger and the label band. - Appearance of air bubble is a normal phenomenon, vigorous shaking immediately before the dose is administered, may also result in the formation of air bubbles which could cause dosage errors; in that case tap the container gently with your finger.
+A small air bubble may remain in the cartridge after taping; this small air bubble will not affect your dose. - Cartridges containing Insugen-R Refil[®] do not require resuspension and should only be - used if it is clear, colourless, with no visible solid particles and if it is of water-like appearance If your INSUPen EZ® and INSUPen Pro® with the cartridge inside is in cold storage, take it out 1 to 2 - hours before you inject to allow it to warm up.
+Cold insulin is more painful to injec - Detailed instruction accompanying the INSUPen EZ® and INSUPen Pro® must be followed. - Use a medicinal swab to disinfect the rubber membrane - To prevent contamination always use a new pen needle for each injection.
+Do not use Insugen-R Refil® cartridge - In insulin infusion pumps.
+If the cartridge or the INSUPen EZand INSUPen Pro containing the cartridge is dropped, damaged - or crushed there may be a risk of leakage of insulin.